Kyle-MOOC/Conda-Mamba-and-Jupyterlab/README.md

 # Conda

 [Conda](https://docs.conda.io/en/latest/) is a package management mainly for Python but can basically used for any language.
-There are 2 installer, namely [miniconda](https://docs.conda.io/en/latest/miniconda.html) and [Anaconda](https://www.anaconda.com/).
+There are 2 installers, namely [miniconda](https://docs.conda.io/en/latest/miniconda.html) and [Anaconda](https://www.anaconda.com/).
 Miniconda is basically the minimal installer for conda while Anaconda is miniconda plus all the additional conda packages that are frequently used by data scientist.

 ## Installation of Conda
 ```bash